 Do you often find yourself struggling to get a good signal despite having bars?
 This is an inaccurate reading of your phone’s strength.
 The accurate way of reading your phone’s signal is by checking the decibel-milliwatts (dBm) reading.
 Begin discovering how to check your phone’s signal strength to understand why you’re dropping calls.

-How To Check Signal Strength
+Check Your Cell Phone Signal Strength

 Checking signal strength differs from phone to phone, and sometimes you can download apps to do the job for you.